-Except in the case of a transaction that is, or if completed in accordance with its terms would result in, a Change of Control (as that term is defined under the heading "Acceleration of Vesting on Change of Control" below) of the Corporation, if the Corporation enters into any transaction or series of transactions whereby the Corporation or all or substantially all of the assets of the Corporation would become the property of any other trust, body corporate, partnership or other person (a "Successor"), whether by way of takeover bid, acquisition, reorganization, consolidation, amalgamation, arrangement, merger, transfer, sale or otherwise, prior to or contemporaneously with the consummation of such transaction the Corporation and the Successor will execute such instruments and do such things as the Board may determine are necessary to establish that upon the consummation of such transaction the Successor will assume the covenants and obligations of the Corporation under the 2010 Option Plan and the related option agreements outstanding on consummation of such transaction.
-Any such Successor will succeed to, and be substituted for, and may exercise every right and power of the Corporation under the 2010 Option Plan and the related option agreements with the same effect as though the Successor had been named as the Corporation in the 2010 Option Plan and the related option agreements, and thereafter the Corporation will be relieved of all obligations and covenants under the 2010 Option Plan and such related option agreements and the obligations of the Corporation to the holders of New Options in respect of the New Options shall terminate and such holders shall cease to have any further rights in respect thereof.
+Except in the case of a transaction that is, or if completed in accordance with its terms would result in, a Change of Control (as that term is defined under the heading "Acceleration of Vesting on Change of

+Control" below) of the Corporation, if the Corporation enters into any transaction or series of transactions whereby the Corporation or all or substantially all of the assets of the Corporation would become the property of any other trust, body corporate, partnership or other person (a "Successor"), whether by way of takeover bid, acquisition, reorganization, consolidation, amalgamation, arrangement, merger, transfer, sale or otherwise, prior to or contemporaneously with the consummation of such transaction the Corporation and the Successor will execute such instruments and do such things as the Board may determine are necessary to establish that upon the consummation of such transaction the Successor will assume the covenants and obligations of the Corporation under the 2010 Option Plan and the related option agreements outstanding on consummation of such transaction.
+Any such Successor will succeed to, and be substituted for, and may exercise every right and power of the Corporation under the 2010 Option Plan and the related option agreements, and the related option agreements, and thereafter the Corporation will be relieved of all obligations and covenants under the 2010 Option Plan and such related option agreements and the obligations of the Corporation to the holders of New Options in respect of the New Options shall terminate and such holders shall cease to have any further rights in respect thereof.